Manage the keystore

 To ensure proper functionality, the keystore directory, along with all its subdirectories and files, must be owned by the trustedge

-user and group.
-This guarantees that TrustEdge has the necessary permissions to read from and write to the keystore securely.
+group.
+This guarantees that TrustEdge and trusted users have the necessary permissions to read from and write to the keystore securely.

 Warning